What you can do to make things easier to read.

 Well, to start with, Bill wouldn’t be any help at all.
-He’s not been involved in the day-to-day workings of Windows for many years.
-Besides, this isn’t a Windows problem, it’s a website-design problem.
+He’s not been involved in the workings of Windows for years.
+Besides, this isn’t a Windows problem, it’s primarily a website problem.

 And it is a problem.
 It’s one I hear frequently.